25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 }
 ```

-The `new` operator is used to create new instances of a class.
+The `new` operator is used to create new instances of a class

 ```csharp
 static void Main()